 We then work through the critical assumptions and talk about what would be tested in the first two months if we were to invest and how they would be tested.
 Some assumptions may already be proven, others need validation.

 If we wish to make an offer our investment committee meets to review the proposal.
-If approved, we proceed to making an offer with a term sheet.
+If approved, we proceed to make an offer with a term sheet.

 If the term sheet is accepted, we set to work in preparing draft legal documents (again, these are standard, so we can be quick and straightforward).